Click Here for Our Recommended Antivirus for Your Device

 What is Flow?

-It reflects the change in an economy over a given period and it is measured per unit of time.
+It reflects the change in an economy over a given period and is measured per unit of time.
 It determines the rate of economic growth of a country.
-This implies, when the flow is high, the economy is stable and when it is low, the economy is unstable.
+This implies that when the flow is high, the economy is stable, and when it is low, it is unstable.

-Manpower has a high influence on the chain of flow.
-Flow, therefore increases job opportunities and balances the ecosystem of urbanization in a nation.
+Manpower has a strong influence on the chain of flow.
+Flow, therefore, increases job opportunities and balances a nation’s urbanization ecosystem.
 It is an economic variable since flow changes over time.
 It affects the rate of economic growth.

 Main Differences Between Stock and Flow

-2. Stock is measured as a number of economic variables at a particular time while flow is measured as a quantity of economic variables at a given period.
+2. Stock is measured as a number of economic variables at a particular time, while the flow is measured as a number of economic variables at a given period.

-3. Stock is static which means it cannot be transformed after it has been processed while flow is dynamic which means it changes over time.
+3. Stock is static, which means it cannot be transformed after it has been processed, while the flow is dynamic, which means it changes over time.

 4. Stock reflects the state of an economy over a particular time when it is available while flow reflects the change in the economy over an interval of time.